 - Instead of http://feeds2.feedburner.com/name_of_feed use

 Personally, I don’t think that Google will close Feedburner without advance notice because so many people use the service for their RSS feeds and to have blog posts sent via email.
 But, as always, being dependent on a free 3rd party service has the potential to cause problems for your website if the service suddenly disappears or closes.
+You can also use an email validator tool so you can remove low-quality contacts from your list, including invalid, spammy and abuse email addresses.

 Many of the articles I’ve read discussing the possible end of Feedburner have scolded users for depending on a free 3rd party service in the first place.
 While this may be true, it doesn’t really help people who need to move away from the service and find a new solution.